royalmo/docker-networks/README.md

 > **TASK 8**
 >
 > With the compose file from the previous section running, inspect all networks
-> available and note down each node's IP address.
-Verify your answers by running
+> available and note down each container's IP address.
+Verify your answers by
-> `ip a` on every container.
+> running `ip a` on every container.

 Docker also sets up the routes to all neighbors at the start of every new container.
 This means that, if two containers are on the same network, they